TrenchBroom/TrenchBroom/app/resources/documentation/manual/index.md

 	* The builtin **entity definition files**
 	* The **default color** to use in the UI
 	* The supported **model formats**, e.g. mdl
-* **Brush content types** to specify different types of brushes in the editor such as clip brushes or trigger brushes (optional)
+* **Tags** to attach additional information to faces or brushes in the editor, e.g. whether a face is detail or hint. (optional)
 * **Face attributes** to specify which additional attributes to allow on brush faces (optional)

 The game configuration is an [expression language](#expression_language) map with a specific structure, which is explained using an example.